genes-and-health/TRE-documentation-v3/docs/how-to-update-this-documentation.md

 ## 🖼️ Adding Images

 All image assets should live under the `docs/images/` folder of the `test-docs` repo.
-If an image for use exists elsewhere on the internet then (provided you have permission) make a copy and place it in `docs/images/`. this protects against referring in thr docs to an image which has subsequently been moved or deleted externally.
+If an image for use exists elsewhere on the internet then (provided you have permission) make a copy and place it in `docs/images/`.
+This protects against referring in the docs to an image which has subsequently been moved or deleted externally.

 ### How to include images: